pantheon-systems/documentation/source/docs/articles/sites/settings/upgrade-php-versions.md

 description: Learn how to upgrade PHP versions to resolve  compatibility issues.
 category:
   - developing
-keywords: php, php version, php versions, how to change php version, toggle php version, change php version, update php version, downgrade php version, switch php version
+keywords: php, php version, php versions, how to change php version,  change php version, update php version, downgrade php version, switch php version
 ---
 Upgrading your site's PHP version will improve the security, performance, and supportability of your site.
 See our blog post for an [example of 20% performance gains after upgrading](https://pantheon.io/blog/choose-your-own-php-adventure-php-55-now-available-20-performance-gains).
 ## Verify Current PHP Versions